telefonicaid/iotagent-node-lib/doc/howto.md

     iotAgentLib.setProvisioningHandler(provisioningHandler);
 ```

-Now we can test our implementation by sending provisioning requests to the Northbound API.
+Now we can test our implementation by sending provisioning requests to the North Port of the IoT Agent.
 If we provision a new device
 into the platform, and then we ask for the list of provisioned devices, we shall see the type of the provisioned device
 has changed to 'CertifiedType'.